zer0sh0t/zer0sh0t.github.io/_experience/ss.md

     Figure 2: Shows coordinate frames and parameters usd for modeling COBRA
 </div>

 I led the development and maintenance of simulation software for COBRA.
-COBRA team successfully secured $1 million in funding from NASA to support lunar surface exploration initiatives and earned top spot at the 2022 NASA BIG Idea Challenge, receiving the prestigious Artemis Award.
+COBRA team successfully secured funding from NASA to support lunar surface exploration initiatives and earned top spot at the NASA BIG Idea Challenge, receiving the prestigious Artemis Award.

 ## Model Matching Framework